Posts

 • Store it in the refrigerator and it will last 4 to 5 days.
 Remember to shake the refrigerated rice water container before using it.

 • Boiling Method: You can also boil the rice to extract rice water.
 For this, boil the rice using more water than you would normally do.
-Once it starts boiling take out the excess water and use it; or you can also let the rice fully cook, strain, and use that excess water.
+Once it starts boiling take out the excess water and use it.
+Or you can also let the rice fully cook, strain, and use that excess water.
 Let the rice water cool down and it’s ready to use.
 You can store the remaining amount in the fridge for 4 to 5 days.